xero/moebius-web/README.md

 Allows an ANSi, XBin, or image file to be loaded by dragging and dropping a file on to the browser.

-<a name="loadimagestamp"></a>
-# Load Image Stamp:

-Loads an ANSi, XBin, or image file, which can be used as a stamp using the 'Image Stamp' tool.
-A pair of vertical pixels represent one character.
-Transparency is preserved, and the palette of the source image is reduced to its nearest match.
-Character codes set to `NULL` will be interpreted as an alpha channel for textmode art.

 # Save:

 Provides a link to a file containing ANSi escape sequences.